-If we consider all the possible biological entities, systems, processes and concepts that could be involved its a staggering number of potential phenotypes.
-Too many to expect high-quality hand-curated ontologies to represent them all, many of which will never be found in real life, but of course we don’t know up front which ones will and will not be reported.
+If we consider all the possible biological entities, systems, processes, and concepts that could be involved, its a staggering number of potential phenotypes.
+Too many to expect high-quality hand-curated ontologies to represent them all, many of which will never be found in real life, but of course, we don’t know up front which ones will and will not be reported.

 The fact is that no matter how good your input vocabulary is (HPO, MPO or an internal list), it never likely to cover all potential phenotypes.
 We’ve spent a lot of time understanding just what a phenotype is, and how to detect them.

 We have tried to address these issues discussed above by combining a very deep HPO/MPO search with a collection of algorithms specifically designed to identify potential phenotypes de novo, without the need for a dictionary.
 This means we can find words or phrases that look like phenotypes in the correct context and return these to the user.
-As a result, we have evolved from scanning the 12,000 or so catalogued phenotypes to the order of many millions.
+As a result, we have evolved from scanning the 12,000 or so cataloged phenotypes to the order of many millions.
 Our existing users can see both the ontology and algorithmically-derived results at the same time and send the portions of interest to further downstream analysis.